TheWebDev27/Calc-II-Honors-Project/part2.typ

 #set align(left)

-It is due time for us to see how infinitesimal logic can be used to provide basic intuitive proofs of a few ideas seen in calculus.
+It is due time for us to see how infinitesimal logic can be used to provide basic intuitive argumentation for a couple ideas seen in calculus.

 #set text(font: "Source Serif")
 #set align(center)